fortran-lang/stdlib/doc/specs/stdlib_sorting.md

     * Calls `introsort` proper on the rightmost partition, and then returns.

 The resulting algorithm is of order O(N Ln(N)) run time performance for all inputs.
 Because it relies on `quicksort`, the coefficient of the O(N Ln(N)) behavior is typically small compared to other sorting algorithms on random data.
 On partially sorted data it can show either slower `heap sort` performance, or enhanced performance by up to a factor of six.
 Still, even when it shows enhanced performance, its performance on partially sorted data is typically an order of magnitude slower than `ORD_SORT`.
+Its memory requirements are also low, being of order O(Ln(N)), while the memory requirements of `ORD_SORT` and `SORT_INDEX` are of order O(N).

 ### Tentative specifications of the `stdlib_sorting` procedures